Miruku-app/Docs/reference/custom-command-examples.md

 ### Cooldown Example&#x20;

-With YAGPDB's database system, you can now add cooldowns to you custom commands.
+With Miruku's database system, you can now add cooldowns to you custom commands.
 You can either make them global cooldowns or a per user cooldown.

 ```go
 {{/* CONFIGURATION HERE CHANGE VALUES AS NEEDED */}}